Representing Disease Concepts in Health Information Systems

 A nurse writing on a clipboard

 By Teresa Saxon, R.N.
-Healthcare data quality analysis has many layers of complexity ranging from discovery of anomalies to how they are repaired.
+Introduction Healthcare data quality analysis has many layers of complexity ranging from discovery of anomalies to how they are repaired.
 In simplified terms, poor data quality can be characterized by missing, miscoded or misplaced data in a patient’s record.
-Data quality is especially important in the nursing field since nurses interact with…
+Data quality is especially important in the nursing field.
+Nurses interact with…

 Hands typing on a laptop keyboard